 The Prometheus cave is one of the most impressive travel attractions in Georgia.
 Although being one of Europe’s biggest Cave, it was only discovered in 1984.
 The caves are hidden away in the dense vegetation of the Georgian mountains.
 Prometheus caves offer an incredible variety of features.
 In only 1.4 km one can see stalagmites, stalactites, cave pearls, curtains, petrified waterfalls, and even underwater lakes and rivers!
 It is even possible to take a short boat trip inside the caves!
 Though it is only possible to do it when water levels are at a good level…

 Despite the name and what you may have read, the Prometheus Caves don’t have any historical connection to the Greek legend.
 They were named after Prometheus only as a marketing stunt not because the rock where he was chained was close it… at least according to the official guides.

 Visiting Prometheus Caves

 The visits to the caves are actually guided tours.
-During the visit, you are always accompanied by a tour guide which explains the several features and shows you the most spectacular ones.
+During the visit, you are always accompanied by a tour guide that explains the several features and shows you the most spectacular ones.
 There are tours in English, Russian, German and Georgian.
 We had a really excellent time in the caves, enjoying the amazing rock formations, the lakes and the light effects created by the colorful lighting.

 Despite being an easy walk with clear pathways you should wear comfortable shoes as you walk through the five subterranean halls and there are lots of stairs.

 Please note that the boat ride isn’t available if the water level rises too much in the cave.

 Price of admission and timetable